 01 of 05

-- Filtration type.
+- Filtration type

-- Biological load on the filtration system.
+- Biological load on the filtration system

-- Quantity & types of foods fed.
+- Quantity and types of foods used

-- Inclusion of Tank Janitors.
+- Inclusion of tank janitors

-Once your tank is cycled, monitoring weekly water quality tests will let you know when a thorough cleaning is a good idea.
-Over time, you will start to see trends in your test readings as well as observable changes in your tank livestock.
-Taking a couple of minutes every day to really look at your tank will pay big dividends.
+Once your tank is cycled, weekly water quality tests will indicate when a thorough cleaning is needed.
+Over time, you will start to see trends in your test readings as well as in observable changes in your tank livestock.Continue to 2 of 5 below.

 - Keeping up with cleaning?

 Test your water parameters (including Normal Sea Water values and target water test levels) at least once per week, to begin with.
 Slight changes in some tests are normal, but they may indicate a trend and should be noted.
 Tests should include the following criteria; be sure to record the results in your tank log book:Continue to 4 of 5 below.